Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 03: Fast & Slow pointers.md

 ## Middle of the LinkedList (easy)
 https://leetcode.com/problems/middle-of-the-linked-list/
-> Given the head of a <b>Singly LinkedList</b>, write a method to return the <b>middle node</b> of the LinkedList.
+> Given the head of a <b>Singly LinkedList</b>, write a method to return the <b>middle node</b> of the <b>LinkedList</b>.
 >
-> If the total number of nodes in the LinkedList is even, return the second middle node.
+> If the total number of nodes in the <b>LinkedList</b> is even, return the second middle node.

-One brute force strategy could be to first count the number of nodes in the LinkedList and then find the middle node in the second iteration.
+One brute force strategy could be to first count the number of nodes in the <b>LinkedList</b> and then find the middle node in the second iteration.
 Can we do this in one iteration?

 We can use the <b>Fast & Slow</b> pointers method such that the fast pointer is always twice the nodes ahead of the slow pointer.
-This way, when the fast pointer reaches the end of the LinkedList, the slow pointer will be pointing at the middle node.
+This way, when the fast pointer reaches the end of the <b>LinkedList</b>, the slow pointer will be pointing at the middle node.

 ````js
 class Node {